gregconant/gregconant.github.io/_posts/2016-03-30-the-necessity-of-abstractions.markdown

 Maybe I'm just not smart enough to keep that much in my head at once.
 But I find it so much easier to be able to compartmentalize problems and only worry about certain parts of the code at a time.

-I once heard someone advocate once that all your code in a function should be at about the same level of abstraction and domain logic.
+I once heard someone advocate that all your code in a function should be at about the same level of abstraction and domain logic.
 So if you execute "DoABusinessThing()", you shouldn't then have, at the same level, a fiddly loop that handles lists or array indexes and does some math.
 Even if you just push that into a function that you give a clearer name to, the reader can keep only the high-level steps in mind without worrying about implementation details.

 It surprises me that a developer would be so opposed to introducing abstractions.
 If you think that introducing abstractions adds complexity instead of reducing it, your abstractions are probably not very abstract at all.